Personal Development

 At Cedars we are fortunate to be able to offer students guidance at all key points of their educational career such as:

-- 1:1 support with your Post 14 (yr9) and 16 (yr11) options
+1:1 support with your Post 14 (yr9) and 16 (yr11) options

-- Impartial careers advice in year 11 with 4YP
+Impartial careers advice in year 11

-- Personal statement support from tutors and teachers at 6F
+Personal statement support from tutors and teachers at 6F

-- As well as guest speakers in assemblies, small groups, trips, webinars and visits.
+As well as guest speakers in assemblies, small groups, trips, webinars and visits.

 Extracurricular: Experiences beyond lessons